HashingJobApp Beginner picoMini 2022 Solution

 echo -n prints the string without appending a newline character.
 Hashing computers\n produces a completely different digest than hashing computers, so the -n flag is essential.
 On macOS, use md5 -s computers instead.

 The server repeats the challenge several times before printing the flag.
 Each round, copy the word from the netcat output, compute its MD5 in the other terminal, then paste the hex digest back.
-There is no strict time limit - you can work at your own pace.
+The server closes the connection after a few seconds of inactivity, so work quickly.
+If the manual approach is too slow, write a short Python script using the hashlib and socket modules (or pwntools) to automate reading each word, computing its MD5, and sending the reply.

 While MD5 is fast and widely supported, it is cryptographically broken for security purposes - collision attacks have been demonstrated.
 Modern systems use SHA-256 or SHA-3 instead.
 MD5 still appears in CTFs and legacy systems, so recognizing it is an important skill.